-CLKOUT (Pin 3/Pin 6): A Digital Output Used for Daisychaining Multiple LTC3787 ICs in Multiphase Systems.
+CLKOUT (Pin 3/Pin 6): A Digital Output Used for Daisychaining Multiple LTC3784 ICs in Multiphase Systems.
 The PHASMD pin voltage controls the relationship between BG1 and CLKOUT.
 This pin swings between SGND and INTV{CC}.

 PLLIN/MODE (Pin 4/Pin 7): External Synchronization Input to Phase Detector and Forced Continuous Mode Input.
-When an external clock is applied to this pin, it will force the controller into forced continuous mode of operation and the phase-locked loop will force the rising BG1 signal to be synchronized with the rising edge of the external clock.
-When not synchronizing to an external clock, this input determines how the LTC3787 operates at light loads.
+When an external clock is applied to this pin, the phase-locked loop will force the rising edge of BG1 to be synchronized with the rising edge of the external clock.
+When an external clock is applied to this pin, the OVMODE pin is used to determine how the LTC3784 operates at light load.
+When not synchronizing to an external clock, this input determines how the LTC3784 operates at light loads.
 Pulling this pin to ground selects Burst Mode operation.
 An internal 100k resistor to ground also invokes Burst Mode operation when the pin is floated.
-Tying this pin to INTV ${\rm CC}$ forces continuous inductor current operation.
-Tying this pin to a voltage greater than 1.2V and less than INTV ${\rm CC}$ - 1.3V selects pulse-skipping operation.
-This can be done by adding a 100k resistor between the PLLIN/MODE pin and INTV ${\rm CC}$.
+Tying this pin to INTV{CC} forces continuous inductor current operation.
+Tying this pin to a voltage greater than 1.2V and less than $INTV{CC} - 1.3V$ selects pulse-skipping operation.
+This can be done by adding a 100k resistor between the PLLIN/ MODE pin and $INTV{CC}$.